Renting to Friends and Family: Small Mistakes often turn to Big Ones

 And still, if you feel you can swim against the waves.
 My last piece of advice would be to hire a property manager if you are renting to friends or family.
 This way you will have a kind of screen acting between you and your friend.
 Till then, Happy Landlording!!

-And if you have any stories related to renting to a friend or a family member, we will be more than happy to hear your part.
+Got any stories related to renting to a friend or a family member?
+We will be more than happy to hear your part.
+Feel free to share in the comments section below.